Recombinant human BDNF protein (Qk050)

 • Endotoxin: <0.005 EU/μg protein (below level of detection)

-We are a company founded and run by scientists to support innovation in stem cell biology and regenerative medicine.
-To enhance reliability and reproducibility in your applications, all our products are exceptionally high purity, with complete characterisation and bioactivity analysis on every lot.
+We are a company founded and run by scientists to provide a service and support innovation in stem cell biology and regenerative medicine.
+All our products are exceptionally high purity, with complete characterisation and bioactivity analysis on every lot.

 Protein background